 So, we set out to study women who had been breastfeeding long enough to have all their ducts called into action.
 We found two of these women in Northern California, and went there to take images of their breast ducts.
 These images didn’t provide us with the information we were hoping for, so we decided to try again.
 We just finished this second attempt.
 We are still analyzing the images—and I look forward to letting you know what we learn.

 We are working on mapping the anatomy of the breast ducts (where breast cancer starts)

 Once we have our map of the breast ducts, there is one more question I am determined to answer: What happens after a woman stops breastfeeding?
 Does the breast go back to normal?
 The breast is the only organ that a woman is not born with.
 Girls are born with stem cells that sit behind the nipple until puberty begins, when they turn on and start to grow ducts.
 Do the stem cells make new ducts if you have a second child?
 Can you look at the ducts of a 50- or 60-year-old woman and know whether or not she has ever breastfed?
 These are the questions I dream about.

-The human breast is understudied and underappreciated and we at Dr. Susan Love Research Foundation believe there is no way we can fully understand breast cancer if we don’t even understand the breast ducts.
+The human breast is understudied and underappreciated and we at Dr. Susan Love Foundation for Breast Cancer Research believe there is no way we can fully understand breast cancer if we don’t even understand the breast ducts.
 We are bound and determined to figure out how those ducts work and why they get cancer.
 With this information in hand, we can take the next and most important step: preventing breast cancer, once and for all.